 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be comfortable and cool again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

 - View other areas of your system through which air flows to make sure air is not restricted.
 Make certain your air filters are clean and all the registers and vents are free of debris.

 - the Wasatch Front region has most experienced HVAC technicians at Barlow Service Experts, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be taken care of by AC pros.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is a problem that should be taken care of by AC experts.

 Now find a good cool spot in front of the fan and wait for your technician to show up.
 They will be able to make a professional diagnosis of the specific problem with your system and let you know what kind of air conditioner service you will need to fix the problem.
 Call Barlow Service Experts at 801-436-8985 today or go online to make your air conditioner service appointment now.